RedCoyote1/my-first-token/README.md

-# my-first-token
-My first blockchain project – a simple token written in Solidity
 # My First Token (MFT)

-This is my first blockchain project.
-A simple token smart contract written in Solidity.
+My first blockchain project – a simple token written in Solidity.

+This repository documents my learning journey into smart contracts by building and improving a basic ERC-20–like token.

+## Version 1 (V1)

+The initial version of the token focuses on the fundamentals:

+- Fixed total supply created in the constructor
+- Token transfers between addresses
+- Balance tracking using mappings
+- Basic smart contract structure

+This version was created to understand how tokens work at a low level.

+## Version 2 (V2)

+The second version extends the original token with additional features:

+- Ownership (`owner`) and access control
+- Owner-only minting of new tokens
+- Token burning functionality for holders
+- Better control over total supply

+V2 represents the next step in learning Solidity and smart contract design.

+> Screenshots for V2 deployment will be added soon.

 ## What this project does

-- Creates a fixed supply token
+- Creates and manages a custom token
-- Allows transfers between addresses
+- Allows transfers between Ethereum addresses
-- Demonstrates basic smart contract logic
+- Demonstrates minting and burning logic
+- Shows how access control works in smart contracts

-## Tech stack
+## Tech Stack

 - Solidity
-- Ethereum (testnet)
+- Ethereum (Sepolia testnet)
 - Remix IDE
 - MetaMask

-## Why I built this
+## Why I Built This

-To learn how smart contracts work by building a real project.
+To learn how smart contracts work by building real projects instead of only following tutorials.

-## Deployment
+## Deployment (V1)

 - Remix IDE: https://remix.ethereum.org
-- Testnet: Sepolia
+- Network: Sepolia testnet
-- Deployed Contract Address: 0x224c19e181Af0BAc6B4a88004487A64756065ea9
+- Deployed Contract Address:
+  `0x224c19e181Af0BAc6B4a88004487A64756065ea9`

 ## Proof of Deployment

 Screenshots in the `/screenshots` folder show the MFT token successfully deployed and visible in MetaMask.

-## Demo Token

-### Token im MetaMask
+### Token in MetaMask (V1)

 ![MFT 1](screenshots/MFT%201.png)

 ![MFT 2](screenshots/MFT%202.png)

+## Disclaimer

+This project is for educational purposes only
+and is not intended for production use.

+## License

+MIT